 - Hand forged snipped bud head pins

-Shipping within 1 to 3 business days after we receive your order, your earrings will arrive in a neutral, natural tan color jewelry presentation box similar to this one:
+In the mail to you within 1 to 2 business days after we receive your order, your earrings will arrive in a neutral, natural tan color jewelry presentation box similar to this one:

 About Dzi ...